Somalia: Languages

-Somali and Arabic are the official languages of Somalia.
+Somali is the first official language of Somalia while Arabic is the second official language per the constitution.
 The Somali language is the mother tongue of the Somali people, the nation's most populous ethnic group.
 It is a member of the Cushitic branch of the Afro-Asiatic language family, and its nearest relatives are the Oromo, Afar and Saho languages.
 Somali is the best documented of the Cushitic languages, with academic studies of it dating from before 1900.

 Somali dialects are divided into three main groups: Northern, Benadir and Maay.
 Northern Somali (or Northern-Central Somali) forms the basis for Standard Somali.
 Benadir (also known as Coastal Somali) is spoken on the Benadir coast, from Adale to south of Merca including Mogadishu, as well as in the immediate hinterland.
 The coastal dialects have additional phonemes that do not exist in Standard Somali.
 Maay is principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southern areas of Somalia.
 Benadiri is the main dialect spoken in the country, in contrast to Northern Somali which is the main dialect spoken in Somaliland.

 A number of writing systems have been used over the years for transcribing the Somali language.
 Of these, the Somali alphabet is the most widely used, and has been the official writing script in Somalia since the Supreme Revolutionary Council formally introduced it in October 1972.
-The script was developed by the Somali linguist Shire Jama Ahmed specifically for the Somali language, and uses all letters of the English Latin alphabet except p, v and z.
-Besides Ahmed's Latin script, other orthographies that have been used for centuries for writing Somali include the long-established Arabic script and Wadaad writing.
-Indigenous writing systems developed in the 20th century include the Osmanya, Borama and Kaddare scripts, which were invented by Osman Yusuf Kenadid, Sheikh Abdurahman Sheikh Nuur and Hussein Sheikh Ahmed Kaddare, respectively.
+Other orthographies that have been used for centuries for writing Somali include the long-established Arabic script and Wadaad's writing.
+Indigenous writing systems developed in the 20th century include the Osmanya, Borama and Kaddare scripts.

 In addition to Somali, Arabic is an official national language in Somalia.
 Around 2 million Somalis speak it due to centuries-old ties with the Arab world, the far-reaching influence of the Arabic media, and religious education.

 English is widely spoken and taught.
-It used to be an administrative language in the British Somaliland protectorate and due to globalization is now also prominent across Somalia.
+It used to be an administrative language in the British Somaliland protectorate and due to globalisation is now also prominent across Somalia.
 English is the medium of instruction at many universities across Somalia, and is one of the primary working languages of major NGOs operating in Somalia.
 Italian was an official language in Italian Somaliland and during the trusteeship period, but its use significantly diminished following independence.
 It is now most frequently heard among older generations, government officials, and in educated circles.

 Other minority languages include Bravanese, a variant of the Bantu Swahili language that is spoken along the coast by the Bravanese people, as well as Kibajuni, a Swahili dialect that is the mother tongue of the Bajuni minority ethnic group.